JuananJCobo/anomaly-detection-in-ship-engine/README.md

 - IQR was effective for univariate detection but limited for multivariate anomalies.
 - Isolation Forest offered stable results across runs.
 - One-Class SVM required careful hyperparameter tuning for reliable detection.
-- PCA visualizations provided limited interpretability for stakeholders.
+- PCA visualisations provided limited interpretability for stakeholders.

 ## ➡️ Business Applications
 The anomaly detection framework is industry-agnostic, with potential applications in different fields: